edwardgurney/pizza-burger-sports-bar/README.md

 ## **Unfixed bugs**

+  * On Iphones, the form section that holds the 'Contact Us' and 'Upcoming Events' sections over lap the pizza images.
+This is something that needs fixing in future versions.
-  * The label 'message' for the textarea box on the homepage does not appear at the top of the box, it appears at the bottom.
+  The label 'message' for the textarea box on the homepage does not appear at the top of the box, it appears at the bottom.
   * On some mobile devices the gap between the photos and the message/upcoming events section can become larger than desired.

 ## **Fixed Bugs**